hakavlad/nohang-extra/trash/README.md

 - GUI low memory warnings enabled (set `low_memory_warnings_enabled=True`)
 - GUI alerts what process was terminated with corrective action (set `post_action_gui_notifications=True`).

+`nohang.service` starts the daemon with the config `nohang.conf`.

+`nohang-desktop.service` starts the daemon with the config `nohang-desktop.conf`.

+Choose (enable and start) one (of course, the package can be installed for the possibility of using additional tools: `oom-sort`, `psi2log`, `psi-top`).

 ## How to install